svcheng/LBYARCH-MCO2/README.md

 | x86-64 Assembly | 1.4000 | 23.8667 | 274.6667 |
 | **Faster** | C | C | C |

-#### The results above show that C code performs better in release mode than in debug mode, as although x86-64 Assembly is faster than C in debug mode, C is now faster than x86-64 Assembly in release mode.
-The improvement in the runtime of may stem from the optimizations applied to the C codein release mode, which are disabled in debug mode.
+#### The results above show that the C code performs better in release mode than in debug mode.
+Although x86-64 assembly is faster than C in debug mode, C is now faster than x86-64 Assembly in release mode.
+The improvement in the runtime of may stem from the optimizations applied to the C code in release mode, which are disabled in debug mode.

 ---
 ## Correctness Check